Mandawuy Yunupingu: Yothu Yindi

-Yunupingu's work on Tribal Voice was described by Allmusic's Jonathan Lewis, "[his] voice is suited perfectly to [traditional songs], but it is the rock tracks that are the weak links in this disc.
-Yunupingu is not a particularly good pop singer, and the music is sometimes insipid".
+Yunupingu's work on Tribal Voice was described by Allmusic's Jonathan Lewis: "[his] voice is suited perfectly to [traditional songs], but it is the rock tracks that are the weak links in this disc.
+Yunupingu is not a particularly good pop singer, and the music is sometimes insipid."
 Nevertheless both "Treaty" in 1992 and "Djäpana (Sunset Dreaming)" in 1993 charted on the Billboard Hot Dance Club Play singles charts, with "Treaty" peaking at No. 6, Tribal Voice peaked at No. 3 on the Billboard Top World Music Albums chart in 1992.
-In 1991 "Treaty", co-written by Yunupingu, won the inaugural Song of the Year Award at the APRA Music Awards presented by Australasian Performing Right Association.
-In May 2001 it was listed in the APRA Top 30 Australian songs of all time.
+In 1991, "Treaty," co-written by Yunupingu, won the inaugural Song of the Year Award at the APRA Music Awards presented by Australasian Performing Right Association.
+In May 2001, it was listed in the APRA Top 30 Australian songs of all time.

-Yothu Yindi completed four more studio albums, Freedom (November 1993), Birrkuta - Wild Honey (November 1996), One Blood (June 1999) and Garma (November 2000).
+Yothu Yindi completed four more studio albums, Freedom (November 1993), Birrkuta – Wild Honey (November 1996), One Blood (June 1999) and Garma (November 2000).
 They toured Australia, North America, New Zealand, United Kingdom, Papua New Guinea and Hong Kong.
 Yunupingu strove to achieve a better understanding of Aboriginal culture by balanda and was a prominent advocate of reconciliation between all Australians.

-Yunupingu and the band established the Yothu Yindi Foundation in 1990 and since 1999 promoted the annual Garma Festival.
-From May 2007 the foundation has supported the Dilthan Yolngunha (Healing Place), which uses traditional healing practices and mainstream medicine.
+Yunupingu and the band established the Yothu Yindi Foundation in 1990; and, since 1999, it has promoted the annual Garma Festival.
+From May 2007, the foundation has supported the Dilthan Yolngunha (Healing Place), which uses a combination of traditional healing practices and mainstream medicine.